(Disclosure: Some of the links below may be affiliate links)

 The problem is that it is easy to misuse credit cards.
 You need to have a good credit card strategy to take full advantage of credit cards.

-On to of that, I have also improved the cashback I get for each of my purchases.
+On top of that, I have also improved the cashback I get for each of my purchases.
 Now, I get up to 1% cashback on my purchases!
-On the other hand, to optimize my fees and cashback, I had to go from one single card to three credit cards.
+On the other hand, I had to go from one single card to three credit cards to optimize my fees and cashback.
 There is no free lunch, unfortunately.

-In this post, I am going to share my entire credit card strategy.
+In this article, I share my entire credit card strategy.
 If you want to save on fees and improve your cashback, this will help you!
 Indeed, if you are willing to go the extra mile, you can save money and generate some small income with credit cards.

 Credit card strategy